bromsk/BayesInPython/docs/03-GLMMsInPython.md

 import pickle # to write, read python objects to file

+from tabulate import tabulate # for python tables in Rmd

 mycolors = ["#9E0142", "#66C2A5"] # color names from R script
 ```